Doug Davalos

 Douglas Wayne Davalos (born February 10, 1970) is a former Texas State University basketball coach.
-Davalos had a record of 92-107 during his seven seasons with the Bobcats.
+Davalos had a record of 92–107 during his seven seasons with the Bobcats.

 Davalos is the son of former college athletic director Rudy Davalos.

-Douglas Wayne Davalos was the head girls basketball coach at Westwood Round Rock high school for a few years.
-He is no longer head coach as of 2/15/2023.
+Davalos was the head girls basketball coach at Westwood High School for a few years.

+Davalos is currently a physical education and girls' basketball coach at The Woodlands Christian Academy.
+He is known for his unique motivational tactics in PE — most notably, wielding a tambourine like it’s an Olympic sport.